Gil-ADDA/Plant-monitor/README.md

  # About the data

+ Raspberry Pi connecting to the CE-server and the data from HUZZAH flow via the CE server to R-Pi and manage it to communicate with telegraf
  the data store in the InfluxDB that convert by telegraf the qery about the data is it possible to do with InfluxDB and with grafana